Rodeo action in The Natural State

 milking, and mutton bustin'.
 The largest such event in the state, the Arkansas State Fair

-is held each October.
+is held each October and is a great way to usher in the autumn season.
 Tons of activities for all age groups, including a

 carnival midway, livestock competition, cook-offs, all kinds of "fair"